McDon419/wireframing/README.md

   Wireframes allow teams to test layouts and workflows before investing resources in full development.
   *Example:* Testing a wireframe for a booking flow can reveal if users understand how to search, select, and confirm a booking, enabling ear

+  ## Real-World Scenario: Wireframing in Action

+During the design of a **hotel booking platform**, the design team created wireframes to map out the user journey—from searching for a room to confirming a booking.

+### Identified Usability Issues
+- **Complex Navigation**:
+  The initial wireframe showed multiple filters and options cluttering the search page, overwhel

 ## Importance of Wireframing in the Design Process